-The POL numbers disengaging are affected by the introduction of an option to transfer from the scheme taking the equivalent benefit (there were 322 contributors who took the transfer option).
+The POL numbers disengaging are affected by the introduction of an option to transfer from the scheme taking the equivalent benefit.
+This option has recently closed although a large number of the Police Scheme members took the opportunity to transfer prior to the closing of this transfer window.